Thailand to send constitution for royal endorsement paving way for 2017 vote

-BANGKOK Thailand's military government will submit a constitution for royal endorsement on Tuesday, Prime Minister Prayuth Chan-ocha said, a step that should pave the way for a general election in 2017.
+BANGKOK (Reuters) - Thailand's military government will submit a constitution for royal endorsement on Tuesday, Prime Minister Prayuth Chan-ocha said, a step that should pave the way for a general election in 2017.

 Thailand has been ruled by the military since a May 2014 coup.
 The junta, formally known as the National Council for Peace and Order, has sought to reassure the country that the death of revered King Bhumibol Adulyadej, who died on Oct.
 13, would not upend plans for a return to democratic rule.